johnson82nguyen/johnson82nguyen/README.md

 - 👋 Hi, I’m John nguyen.
 - I am a recent graduate at the University Of Minnesota Twin-Cities.
-During my 4 year tenure, I obtained a Computer Science degree and have learned many tools and languages for development and engineering.
+During my 4 year tenure, I obtained a Computer Science degree and have learned many tools and languages for software development and engineering.

 - 👀 I’m interested in Software engineering.
 I want to develope applications that benefit millions of people.
 - 🌱 I’m currently learning web development tools such as django, css, and much more in my free time.